 If you have questions about your tax return, a tax lawyer can help you in a number of ways.
 A tax lawyer will be able to identify key deductions, exemptions, and credits that could make a significant impact on your tax burden.
 In addition, a tax lawyer will be able to advise you on the type of tax-related activities that are illegal or that may trigger an audit by the IRS.

-If the audit doesn't go your way, you can appeal the IRS's decision to the federal tax court.
-Many lawyers specialize in defending taxpayers in federal court.
-If your case does go to tax court, it's in your best interest to find an attorney who is experienced in handling tax appeals.
-Finally, a lawyer may be able to negotiate with the IRS on your behalf to reach a settlement, or "offer in compromise."
+If the audit doesn't go your way, you can appeal the IRS's decision to the U.S. tax courts.
+Many lawyers, i.e., tax attorneys, specialize in defending taxpayers in federal court.
+If your case does go to tax court, it's in your best interest to find a tax professional who is experienced in handling tax appeals.
+A tax lawyer may be able to negotiate with the IRS on your behalf to reach a settlement, or "offer in compromise."